bursonj/eu_ref_ni/README.txt

 ni_rel.csv is adapted from "Religion or Religion Brought Up In: KS212NI (administrative Geographies)", from Census 2011, accessed through NINIS. http://www.ninis2.nisra.gov.uk/public/PivotGrid.aspx?ds=7479&lh=73&yn=2011&sk=136&sn=Census%202011&yearfilter=2037

+Some or all of this data was originally published under Crown Copyright and under the Open Government Licence.
+Check the source websites for more information and usage restrictions.